jakob-bagterp/browserist/docs/tags.md

 # Tags

-List of all tags and pages:
+List of all tags and relevant pages:

 [TAGS]